jwzhanggy/tinyBIG/docs/guides/quick_start.md

 ### Training

 With the previously loaded MNIST `mnist_loaders`, we can train the {{our}} model built above with the `learner`.
-To monitor the learning performance, we also pass an evaluation metric to the learner to record the training scores:
+To monitor the learning performance, we also pass an evaluation metric to the learner to record the training accuracy scores:

 ```python linenums="1"
 from tinybig.metric import accuracy